I have been under 24-hour observation one day now. Yet I still have no idea what is wrong with me.

 - I had a very high risk of haemorrhaging.

-- I ran the risk of lung failure
+- There was a risk of lung failure

-- I was told that I was very lucky that I managed to deliver two, healthy babies.
+- We were told that I was very lucky that I managed to deliver two, healthy babies.
 I had run a high risk of placenta abruption.

 - I was told repeatedly that HELLP syndrome was difficult to diagnose.